hmphry/barebones.scss/README.md

 Want to...
 I don't know... live on the edge and make like 10 different grids for all sorts of different things?!
 Fine, whatever.
 I'm not your god, your father, or your boss.
 You do as you wish!

 ````
-I'm not going to mock this up because I *morally* object to it, but it is still possible.
+I'm not going to mock this up because I *morally* object to it, but I assure you that it is still possible.
 ````

 Feel free to drop a line in the issues or reach out to me on [twitter](https://twitter.com/heyhmphry) should you ever need anything. <3